JustWhit3/osmanip/doc/CONTRIBUTING.md

 1) If this issue is due to download, compilation or installation of the library, be sure to have read [this](https://github.com/JustWhit3/osmanip/blob/main/doc/Download%20and%20install.md) document, in which all the passages are explained in detail.
 2) If this issue is due to a code feature, be sure to have run the main and the tests executables before, in order to see if your machine has all the necessary [prerequisites](https://github.com/JustWhit3/osmanip/blob/main/doc/Download%20and%20install.md#:~:text=cd%20osmanip-,Prerequisites,-Mandatory) installed.

 Once the issue is received, I will analyze it and once is solved I will respond asking confirmation about my fixing.
-In this case, if any answer is reveived in 7 days, the issue will be automatically closed.
+In this case, if any answer is received in 7 days, the issue will be automatically closed.